Skip to main content

 Officials and residents with Clarksburg cut the ribbon on the new town hall, which has become an important gathering space for the local community.
 (Photo by Clarksburg)

-With a population of only 379, the town of Clarksburg shows that even the smallest of municipalities can make big progress through collaboration and innovation.
+With a population of only 379, the city of Clarksburg shows that even the smallest municipality can make big progress through collaboration and innovation.

 Clarksburg Gazebo